2. Modartt Pianoteq 7

 Modartt Pianoteq 7 remains a solid choice for realism, but you might prefer samples over physical modeling.
 In that case, try VSL Synchron Pianos and VI Ravenscroft 275.
 Similarly, if you make pop music or other contemporary genres, I’d highly recommend the Garritan CFX Concert Grand and Spectrasonics Keyscape.

 And finally, if you are on a budget, I would suggest Addictive Keys as the best all-rounder with plenty of presets and flexibility.
 Feel free to check out the demos of each piano plugin on our list using the provided links, and I hope this article helps you find a piano plugin that works for you.
+If you are looking for piano restoration services like piano tuning, check the link.

 K. M. Joshi is a multi-award-winning composer and sound designer, specializing in film, game, and TV audio.
 He enjoys making cinematic music, rock, blues, and electronica.